Step 1: Prerequisites and Application Requirements

 MCAT scores are valid for three (3) years from date of application

-Last test date accepted for 2015 entering class will be the June 2015 test
+Last test date accepted for 2015 entering class will be the June 2016 test (however, an earlier test date is recommended)

 Currently, there is not a minimum MCAT score requirement for the Doctor of Podiatric Medicine program